 Rotala rotundifolia can stand out if you mix in with marginal plants or low growing bog such as:

 - Bacopa monnieri (Bacopa).

-These aquatic plants belong to type of species which cannot tolerate cold environmental conditions.
+These aquatic plants belong to the type of species which cannot tolerate cold environmental conditions.
 Rotala rotundifolia emersed when cultivated outdoor can live in a specified time only, during warm months.

 These weeds will not survive the freezing point in winter.
 However, the dead particles of the plant can regrow fast in springtime.

 Abundant flower spikes in pink colors take place during spring and autumn.
-However, the plant's growth may vary (heterophyllous) as indifference in color and form for aerial parts of the plant as compared with submerged ones.
+However, the plant's growth may vary (heterophyllous) as indifference in tone and form for aerial parts of the plant as compared with submerged ones.